dominictarr/reconnect/README.md

 ### reconnect (opts, onConnect)

-if `opts` is an object it will be passed to [backoff](https://github.com/MathieuTurcotte/node-backoff) which handles throtteling the reconnection attempts. it also accepts a `type` parameter, which may be either `'fibonacci'` or `'exponential'`.
+if `opts` is an object it will be passed to [backoff](https://github.com/MathieuTurcotte/node-backoff) which handles throttling the reconnection attempts. it also accepts a `type` parameter, which may be either `'fibonacci'` or `'exponential'`.

 ``` js